 How do I see how much data I have left on my eSIM?

 In your provider's app, you'll see the exact plan balance (remaining gigabytes and validity days).
-On your phone, go to Settings > Mobile Data (iPhone) or Settings > Data usage (Android) and select your eSIM line.
-The app is the reliable source; the system counter is indicative.
+On your phone, go to Settings > Cellular (iPhone) or Settings > Data usage (Android) and select your eSIM line.
+The app is the reliable source; the system counter is an estimate.

 Why does my iPhone say I've used more data than I purchased?

 Because iOS doesn't reset the counter automatically: it shows the accumulated usage since the last manual reset, which can include months.
-Go to Settings > Mobile Data, scroll all the way down, and tap Reset Statistics when you start your trip.
-This way, the figure will only reflect your actual consumption.
+Go to Settings > Cellular, scroll all the way down, and tap Reset Statistics when you start your trip.
+This way, the figure will reflect only your actual consumption.

-Does checking my balance use data from my plan?
+Does checking my balance use up my data plan?

-Practically nothing.
-If you do it over Wi-Fi, it doesn't use eSIM data, and with mobile data, it only takes a few kilobytes.
+Practically none.
+If you do it over Wi-Fi, it doesn't use your eSIM data, and with mobile data, it uses only a few kilobytes.
 You can check it several times a day without worrying about consumption.

-What do I do if I run out of data halfway through my trip?
+What do I do if I run out of data mid-trip?

-The quickest way is to top up the same plan from the app in a minute, or buy and activate a new plan on top of it.
-While you decide, rely on hotel and cafe Wi-Fi.
-Avoid reactivating roaming on your Spanish card, which is much more expensive.
+The quickest way is to top up the same plan from the app in a minute, or buy and activate a new plan on top of the existing one.
+While you decide, use hotel and cafe Wi-Fi.
+Avoid reactivating roaming on your home country's SIM card, as it is much more expensive.

 Which application uses the most data?